As an F-1 student, maintaining full-time enrollment is what keeps you in status.

 In order to apply for a medical reduced course load, you need to submit the following documents to an international student advisor:

-- A Medical Reduced Course Load Application, located in our Forms Library
+- A Medical Reduced Course Load Application, located in our ISS Forms Library

 - A Doctor's Note that states you cannot enroll full-time and provides an explanation.
+This explanation does not need to include your personal medical history, but it does need to specifically state that you cannot enroll full-time or should not enroll at all.
 This Doctor's Note must be from a Medical Doctor, Doctor of Osteopathy, or a Licensed Clinical Psychologist.
 (We cannot accept documentation from Licensed Professional Counselors.)

-Once your application is submitted, an international student advisor will review your application and follow up with you.
-If you have specific questions, please contact our Manager of Immigration Compliance or email firstname.lastname@example.org.
+Once your application is submitted, someone from ISS will follow up with you.
+If you have additional questions, please email firstname.lastname@example.org.